jmonroynieto/bioinfo_advice/README.md

 - "Don't trust the sample manifests, \[sic\] genotype everything yourself." @constantAmateur
 - "An hour eyeballing raw data can save 10 hours of coding." @ppgardne
 - "If you are doing work for someone else, make sure you get them to write a project summary and sample list before you do \[absolutely\] anything.
 This will preemptively solve a lot of problems." @mdziemann
-- "Be a good accountant" @watsonhaigh \[i.e., Track your read counts\] "Then ask, is that what I expected" ibid.
+- "Be a good accountant" @watsonhaigh \[i.e. Track your read counts\] "Then ask, is that what I expected" ibid.
 Cor: This also applies to samples/processes and other countable.

 #### Coding A.K.A mental health